 - Start networking with Linkedin.com.

-- Learn how to intervew effectively.
+- Learn how to interview effectively.
 Use Optimal Resume's mock interview system to practice.

 Identify Advertised Openings

 - Go to our password instructions to reach Career Directions for positions listed exclusively for Montclair State students.

 - Attend our career workshops and events and be sure to prepare for Career Fairs.

 - Go to the websites of the organizations that interest you and view their online job postings.

 - Use the Riley Guide to find sites specific to your professional area.

 - Use our Online Resources to identify even more job opportunities.

 You need not wait for a position to be advertised in order to send your resume and a great cover letter to companies and organizations.
 To locate potential employers in your field of interest, use the following resources and ideas:

 - Meet with a career counselor to discuss opportunities in your field of interest.